Nuitka/Nuitka-website/posts/nuitka-release-063.rst

 - Standalone: Added support for OpenGL support with QML in PyQt on Windows.

-- Standalone: Added support fot SciPy and extended the ``ǹumpy`` plugin to also handle it.
+- Standalone: Added support for SciPy and extended the NumPy plugin to also handle it.

 - UI: The option ``--plugin-list`` still needed a positional argument to work.